InfallibleA/InfallibleA/README.md

 - 👋 Hi, I’m @InfallibleA
 - 👀 I’m interested in .NET, UWP, WinUI 3.0, ASP.NET, Qt, Python
 - 🌱 I’m currently learning Python FastAPI
-- 📫 How to reach me - 📱💻 my  telegram @Infallible_Afflatus
+- 📫 How to reach me - 📱💻 my  telegram @InfallibleA

 <!---
 InfallibleA/InfallibleA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.